Financing India’s Cities The Role of the Finance Commission

 Even without comprehensive bottom-up estimates of urban infrastructure and service delivery needs, available evidence clearly shows that cities’ investment needs far exceed the funds currently at their disposal.
 Municipal revenues are insufficient to meet both existing service backlogs and the demands of rapid urbanization.

 According to the World Bank (2022), Indian cities require USD 840 billion in capital investment over the 15-year period leading up to 2036, equivalent to USD 108 per capita per year.
+In contrast, between 2011 and 2018, urban capital spending averaged only USD 10.6 billion annually, or about USD 26 per capita per year — nearly four times lower than what is required.
+All municipal revenues combined amount to less than 0.77% of GDP, far below the HPEC benchmark of 1.71%.

 In contrast, between 2011 and 2018, urban capital spending averaged only USD 10.6 billion annually, or about USD 26 per capita per year — nearly four times lower than what is required.
 All municipal revenues combined amount to less than 0.77% of GDP, far below the HPEC benchmark of 1.71%.

-While the 74th Constitutional Amendment assigned a wide range of functions to ULGs, it did not provide commensurate revenue powers.
-Under Article 243X, states retain substantial control over the design, rates, exemptions, and administration of municipal taxes.
-Over time, this has constrained cities’ ability to strengthen their own revenue base.
+The roots of this imbalance run deep.
+The 74th Constitutional Amendment (1992) assigned a wide range of functions to Urban Local Governments — from street light to urban planning.
+But it did not transfer equivalent revenue powers.
+Under Article 243X, state governments retain control over the design, rates, exemptions, and administration of municipal taxes.
+Cities cannot independently strengthen their own revenue base.

 What does the Union Finance Commission do?